JavaPython414/JavaPython414/README.md

 - 👋 Hi, I’m @JavaPython414.
 I am an Active Threat Hunter.
 Expert in APTs and behavioral patterns.
 - 👀 I’m interested in information security, Ethical Hacking, Penetration Testing, and Log Analysis.
 - 🌱 I’m currently learning Exploitation Engineering, Cloud and Applicatoin Security.
-- 💞️ I’m looking for a position as a teir II security analyst or engineer.
+- 💞️ I’m looking for a position as a Threat Hunter in the IoT industry domain.
+Also open to employment as a teir III security analyst or engineer.
 - 📫 You can reach me at javapyanon@protonmail.com

 <!---